Infineon/mtb-example-pmg1-8-bit-saradc-basic/README.md

       ```
    </details>

 5. After programming the kit, disconnect the USB cable.
 Move to the next step for EVAL_PMG1_B1_DRP kit.
-Change the position on the power selection jumper (J5) to 1-2 to power the kit through the USB PD port (J10) for PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, and PMG1-CY7113 prototyping kits.
+Change the position on the power selection jumper (J5) to 1-2 to power the kit through the USB PD port (J10) for PMG1-CY7110, PMG1-CY7111, PMG1-CY7112,  PMG1-CY7113, EVAL_PMG1_S1_DRP prototyping kits.
+For EVAL_PMG1_S3_DUALDRP prototyping kit change the position on the power selection jumper (J5) to 1-2 to power the kit through the USB PD ports (J10 and J14).

-6. Now, reconnect the USB cable to KitProg3 USB Type-C port (J1).
+6. Reconnect the USB cable to KitProg3 USB Type-C port (J1).
 Open a terminal program and select the KitProg3 COM port.
 Set the serial port parameters to 8N1 and 115200 baud.

-7. Power the kit through the PMG1 USB PD sink port (J10) using the second USB cable to power the PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, and PMG1-CY7113 prototyping kits.
-Skip this step for the EVAL_PMG1_B1_DRP kit as it is automatically powered when the kit is connected through the KitProg3 USB Type-C port (J1).
+7. Power the kit through the PMG1 USB PD sink port (J10) using the second USB cable to power the PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, PMG1-CY7113, and EVAL_PMG1_S1_DRP prototyping kits.
+For EVAL_PMG1_S3_DUALDRP, power the kit through the USB PD ports (J10 or J14).
+Skip this step for EVAL_PMG1_B1_DRP as it is automatically powered when the kit is connected through the KitProg3 USB Type-C port (J1).

-8. The application starts printing "Displaying the measured voltage & 8-bit SAR ADC result:".
+8. The application starts printing **Displaying the measured voltage & 8-bit SAR ADC result:**.
 Subsequently, the ADC result and the voltage values corresponding to the external voltage applied are displayed on UART terminal at an interval of 0.5 seconds.
 The user LED toggles each time an output is available on the UART terminal.

 9. The default value of the reference voltage for the ADC is 2.0 V. To use the ADC with another reference voltage value, see the [Design and implementation](#design-and-implementation) section.